nf-core/airrflow/docs/usage/single_cell_tutorial.md

 3. QC filtering.

    - In this step, cells without heavy chains or with multiple heavy chains are removed.
-Sequences in different samples that share the same cell_id and necleotide sequence are filtered out.
+Sequences in different samples that share the same cell_id and nucleotide sequence are filtered out.
 The result are stored in the 'qc-filtering' folder.

 4. Clonal analysis.